vlsi-lab/cva6/README.md

 # Results
 ## KeccakF1600_StatePermute
-Tests for different implementations of the coprocessor were runned.
+Tests for different implementations of the coprocessor instructions were runned.
 The reference C code is taken from the [benchmarks of SHA3 for the RISC-V Cryptography Extension](https://github.com/riscv/riscv-crypto/blob/main/benchmarks/sha3/zscrypto_rv64/Keccak.c).
 All tests are runned with -O1 flag.

 | Implementation | Cycles per permutation | Speedup vs baseline |
 | --- | --- | --- |